neocode-it/frappe_betterprint/README.md

 # Frappe Betterprint

+### THIS APP IS NOT PRODUCTION-READY YET.
+FINAL ALPHA WILL BE IN THE WEEK OF 14th APRIL.
+STAY TUNED.

 Frappe app with advanced print functions, mainly focused on improving custom Jinja print formats.
-This app depends on [betterprint_server](https://github.com/neocode-it/frappe_betterprint_server) in order to generate pdf's.

-## Main Features
+## Potential Features

 * Universal Layout: Preview/Printview/PDF - they look just the same.
 * Modern CSS support: Flexbox, W3C standards - all printed with headless Chromium.